caiguanhao/portablizer/README.md

 * Download [PyInstaller](http://www.pyinstaller.org/) and extract it to C:\\.
 Use mintty to install: cd to that folder and run *python setup.py install*.
 * If you are using Windows XP, an error occurs and you may need to uncomment several lines (248~251) in C:\\Python27\\Lib\\mimetypes.py.
 You can search Google for this error.
 * Download and install [PyQt4 binary package for Windows Py2.7](http://www.riverbankcomputing.co.uk/software/pyqt/download)
+* You may need to install other packages via pip or easy_install, please refer to the Ubuntu/Linux section.
 * You may now able to make: *cd /c/home*, *git clone https://github.com/caiguanhao/portablizer.git*, *cd portablizer*, *make*.